EXCLUSIVE-Morgan Stanley to sell natural gas business scrutinized by Fed

 earlier this month, according to a person with knowledge of the

-describes itself on its web site as a crude oil and gas
+its web site as a crude oil and gas production company in

 Pentagon Energy, which is based in Coral Gables, Florida, is